adaltas/node-pad/README.md

 *   `colors` (boolean)
     Ajust to hidden terminal color characters, you may also use `require 'pad/lib/colors'` to avoid passing this option.
+*   `strip` (boolean)
+    Remove characters from text if length smaller than text length, default to "false".

 ## Installing